DNABoe/ipad-visual-relation/SPACESHIP_CPANEL_DEPLOYMENT.md

 ### Updating the Backend

-When you need to update API code:

 1. **Backup current version**:
    - Download current `/api/` folder
-   - Export database from phpMyAdmin

 2. **Upload new files**:
    - Upload updated PHP files